 Chatsworth Flower Show, Oxford and Private Cotswolds’ Gardens

 This wonderful tour celebrates the RHS Chatsworth Flower Show in the grounds of Britain’s finest stately home, Chatsworth House.
-The two-centre tour starts in the historic city of Oxford where we explore ancient University Colleges and immerse ourselves in exquisite private gardens of the surrounding Cotswolds Area of Outstanding Natural Beauty.
-The Tour then moves onto the stunning Peak District National Park where we will marvel at the scenery of Britain’s first national park, step back into our Tudor past at Haddon Hall and visit the spa town of Buxton, a jewel in the Derbyshire hills.
+The two-centre tour makes the most of the stunning Peak District National Park and then moves to Oxford, from where we immerse ourselves in some fabulous private gardens of the Cotswolds Area of Outstanding Natural Beauty.
+There is time to explore the university town of Oxford, marvel at the scenery of Britain’s first national park, step back into our Tudor past at Haddon Hall and visit the spa town of Buxton, a jewel in the Derbyshire hills.

-- Members-only day at the RHS Chatsworth House Flower Show with visit to Chatsworth House & Gardens included
+- Members-only day at the RHS Chatsworth House Flower Show with visit to Chatsworth House included

 - One year’s membership to the Royal Horticultural Society (RHS)

-- Exclusive visits to the private gardens of Eastleach House, Oxleaze Farm, Westwell Manor, Broughton Grange and Cottesbrooke Hall
+- Exclusive visits to the private gardens of Eastleach House, Thornbridge Hall, Oxleaze, and Rockcliffe Manor

 - Pre-opening visit to the medieval Haddon Hall